slott56/slott56.github.io/Pelican/content/blog/2008/08/2008_08_03-stored_procedures_are_a_configuration_management_nightmare_revised.rst

-:strong:`Discipline`.
+**Discipline**.
     This doesn't happen by default.

-:strong:`Some meta-meta-data`.
+**Some meta-meta-data**.
     A table that has schema names and version numbers is all you really need.
 It's nice to fold in "applicable dates" and "responsible person", etc., but not essential.
 In some cases, you can use database comments for this.